teoziyiivy/tp/docs/DeveloperGuide.md

 to arrayLists, which are converted to arrayLists, which are then referenced by PrintLoadedLists() to be formatted and printed as a summary of all stored information iu the text files.

 ### Meal: Listing Meals
 ![](https://user-images.githubusercontent.com/69350459/138880611-c82f4574-037f-4b64-9631-90d914f71701.png)
-The UML sequence diagram above shows what happens when the input command is recognised as `addweight`.
+The UML sequence diagram above shows what happens when the user attempts to list their meals.
+If the user inputs "list meals all", the if block's condition will be satisfied, and the method "listAllMeals()" will be called.
+If the user inputs "list meals DATE" where date is an arbitrary date, the method "listMealsByDate(userDate)" will be called, where userDate is the date specified by the user.
+Then, the method "printMealListTotals(mealNumber, totalCalories)" will be called, printing out a message to tell the user the total meal calories and number of meals.

-The `WeightTracker` class calls the `generateWeightParameters` function which updates the `weight` and `date` variables.
-Then the `weight` and `date` variables are added to weight array list and `printAddWeightResponse` is called from the `WeightTrackerMessages` class for both the typical input and missing date cases.
-However, when an exception is encountered, the `WeightTracker` class will throw `AddWeightException()` instead.
+### FoodBank: Adding custom meal

 ### WeightTracker: Class diagram
 ![WeightTracker_class](https://user-images.githubusercontent.com/69446729/138873653-d5db5c99-1f22-4c68-86af-188f1ea2c593.png)
 Above are the UML class level diagrams of `WeightTracker`, `WeightTrackerMessages`, `Tracker` and relevant exception classes.
 As seen in the diagram, the `WeightTracker` class is dependent on the `WeightTrackerMessages` class and inherits from the `Tracker` class.
 The `WeightTracker` class also throws 4 exceptions which inherit from the `WeightException` class.